SNS Bank: I Want Interest on My Current Account

 The business intent is aligned with Nike’s broader mission to change running.
 Instead of telling young people that running is cool, the campaign makes running a means to do something else: create, compete for attention, and express style.
 The product story is embedded in the behaviour.

-The result: young Amsterdam started running, and Nike’s mission to change running was actually experienced by youngsters.
+The result, as described: young Amsterdam started running, and Nike’s mission to change running was actually experienced by youngsters.

 What to steal from Take Mokum